Skulltrail192/One-Core-API-Binaries/README.md

 use a pre-installed version, copied from other operation system;
 - Some installers like VS Code and Skype genereate a erro "Class is not supported" on shortcut phase creation;
 - Chrome has stability and crash randomy.
 Extension isn't supported for now.
 Downloads crash application;
-- Firefox 55 or above is working, only mypal 68;
+- Firefox 55 or above is not working, only mypal 68 (firefox fork);
 - Firefox 54 32 bits not working on Windows XP x64.
 Chrome 61+ not working too;
 - The packages cannot be integrate with nlite to Windows Iso, because use a tool called "SFXCAB Substitute", not standard Microsoft version;
 - Standard .Net Framework Installers starting 4.6 ins't supported for now.
 You need a repacked version like did here: https://github.com/abbodi1406/dotNetFx4xW7.
 And avaliable like here: https://www.wincert.net/forum/topic/13805-microsoft-net-framework-472-full-x86x64-incl-language-packs-by-ricktendo/#comment-123251.
 Other versions are avaliable too, search on forum topics;